 2. Local Produce

-Kefalonia is famous for its feta cheese and its derivatives such as stouba and mizithra cheeses, and also the harder Graviera and Kefalotyri (the cheeses used in delicious fried Saganaki).
+Kefalonia is famous for its dairy products and in particular it’s feta cheese and its derivatives such as stouba and mizithra cheeses, and also the harder Graviera and Kefalotyri (the cheeses used in delicious fried Saganaki).
 Made from local milk in diaries around the island it’s totally different from pre-packed processed varieties.
 If you come early in the season, contact us to visit a local factory.

 Goat breeding provides the most employment in farming; try it in delicious Kefalonian meat pie.
 Other island specialities include riganada; a toasted bread topped with chopped tomato, oregano, olive oil and in the modern version you can find feta; delicious cod pie or cod with skordalia (garlic sauce) and tsigaridia from our locally farmed vegetables.

 Olive oil and honey (often flavoured from thyme flowers) are other superb products of our island.
 Often 100% organic and pure, they’re great items to take home.

 Local wine is a staple at any Greek table, Kefalonia is no exception.
 Famous for its Robola wine, which you can buy from the cooperative or from local establishments, is an award winning white.
 Muscat and Mavrodafni are also produced.
 There are many wine producers on the island, try ‘local wine’ at a taverna or bar and see for yourself their high quality.